Jsh0227/horiseon-access-able/README.md

 # horiseon-access-able

 ## Description
+The Search Engine Optimization helps businesses increase their assessibility and brings the right customers to a specific website geared towards their needs.

+The Online Reputation Management helps businesses control what their customers see when the business has been search on the internet.

+Social Media Marketing helps businesses determine what platforms to use to generate more customers.

-Webpage contains accessible alt attributes for all users so that it can be optimized for search engines.
+This webpage also contains accessible alt attributes for all users so that it can be optimized for search engines.
 Creating alt tag for pictures with multiple images posed a challenge as the alt tag can not be too long.

-##Installation

- N/A

 #Usage